nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 3: Executive Branch/README.md

 (a) Executive Cabinet members assigned by the Executive(s) shall maintain the public posting of all CUSG-related student employees, professional staff, and Board chairs and members on the CUSG website.

 (b) All updates to the roster of contact information must be posted within two weeks of a written request submitted by email or in hard copy.

+(c) There must also be updates every May, August, and January.